Only original pharmaceutical products that passed 3 stages of clinical trials.

 Different shipping methods and same or next day shipping.

 VINPOCETINE (Cavinton ®)

 Buy Vinpocetine (Cavinton ®) Online!

 Vinpocetine (Cavinton ®) is a nootropic of plant origin.
 It improves blood flow to the brain and is used to treat cerebrovascular disorders such as strokes and atherosclerosis.
-The vasodilatory action of Vinpocetine is mediated by a smooth muscle relaxation and a decrease of blood viscosity.
+The vasodilatory action of Vinpocetine is mediated by smooth muscle relaxation and a decrease in blood viscosity.

 |Form:||50 pills of 5mg|